duanemay/chatgpt-cli/README.md

 Exiting the chat is made possible by inputting CTRL+C or TAB with no description.

-All images are saved with a prefix in the form `dall-e-DATE-TIME-nn.png` where DATE-TIME is the timestamp when the session started, and nn for the image number from the session.
+All images are saved with a prefix in the form `image-DATE-TIME-nn.png` where DATE-TIME is the timestamp when the session started, and nn for the image number from the session.
 You can override the ``--output-prefix`` or `-o` flags.

 You can control how many variants of the requested images to generate with the `--number` or `-n` flag.
 The Number of Images must be between 1 and 10, inclusive.

 You can control the size of the requested images with the `--size` or `-s` flag.
-The Size must be one of 256x256, 512x512, or 1024x1024.
+The allowed sizes vary based on the model used.

 ### Generating Text to Speech